ring-lang/ring/ringpm/packages/videomusicplayer/README.md

 ## Author

-	This application is developed by Bert Mariani
+	This application is developed by Bert Mariani and Gal Zsolt